Chart Color Schemes

 Wellington is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
-For any SA2 areas not covered by this data, AreaSearch is utilising the NSW State Government's SA2 level projections, as released in 2022 with 2021 as the base year.
-Growth rates by age group from these aggregations are also applied to all areas for years 2032 to 2041.
-Considering the projected demographic shifts, a population increase just below the median of national regional areas is expected, with the suburb expected to expand by 286 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 6.6% in total over the 17 years.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area released in 2024 with 2022 base year.
+For areas not covered by this data, NSW State Government's SA2 level projections released in 2022 with 2021 base year are used.
+Growth rates by age group from these aggregations are applied to all areas until 2041.
+Projected demographic shifts indicate a population increase just below the median of national regional areas, with an expected expansion of 286 persons to 2041 based on aggregated SA2-level projections, reflecting a total increase of 5.4% over the 17 years.

 Frequently Asked Questions - Population